AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 # Jumping from one journey to another {#jump}

 The **Jump** action activity allows you to push indivividuals from one journey to another.
-This is especially useful if your journey is complex and includes many paths and activities.
-Using a jump allows you to simplify your journey by splitting it into several ones.
+This feature allows you to:

+* simplify the design of very complex journeys by splitting it into several ones
+* build journeys based on common and reusable journey patterns

-In the current journey, simply add a **Jump** and select a target journey.
-When the individual enters the jump step, an internal event is sent to trigger the destination journey.
+In the origin journey, simply add a **Jump** and select a target journey.
+When the individual enters the jump step, an internal event is sent to trigger the target journey.
 The flow continues in the current journey.

 ## Lifecycle

-Let's say you have added a jump in a journey A to a journey B. Here are the different steps of the execution process:
+Let's say you have added a jump in a journey A to a journey B.

-Journey A:
+Journey A is the origin journey and joourney B, the target one.
+Here are the different steps of the execution process:

+Journey A is triggered from an external event:
-1. Journey A receives an event related to an individual.
+1. Journey A receives an external event related to an individual.
 1. The individual reaches the jump step.
 1. The individual is pushed to Journey B, and moves on to the next steps in Journey A, after the jump.

-Journey B:
 Journey B can be triggered two way, via an exernal event, or via an internal event pushed from Journey A:
 1. Journey B received an internal event from Journey A.
 1. The first event of Journey B is triggered with the information coming from Journey A.